Canon 1D Mark IV vs Fujifilm X-T30

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the X-T30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark IV and the Fujifilm X-T30?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D Mark IV: